-It got worse in the sequel, where they appeared as ninjas with even worse homing fireworks and a new firework bazooka which, unlike the old one, doesn't let you reflect the shell back for a free stun.
-So much for the Conservation of Ninjutsu
+It got worse in the sequel, where they appear as ninjas with even worse homing fireworks and a new firework bazooka which, unlike the old one, doesn't let you reflect the shell back for a free stun.
+So much for the Conservation of Ninjutsu.

 Escort Missions make normally not so bad enemies like Jalthis this trope in Wing Commander but Hhriss from the Expansion Pack are real Demonic Spiders with the agility of the Salthi, the firepower of the Raptor, and the armor of the Jalthi, only with a more balanced front/rear distribution.
 They are ridiculously powerful.